Charge Carriers in Commercial Photocatalysts: Fractal Kinetics and Effect of „Inert“ Additives

 Participants are rquired to send a copy of the receipts to

 The abstract submission process has started.
 You can send your abstracts from the "Abstract Submission" section of the "About Congress" tab.

 Participants to the CESCOP 2019 congress must register using the "Register" tab at the congress web site.

-The deadline for registration is August 05 2019.
 Registration fees have been announced at the" Participation Fee" tab under the "About Congress" tab.